mohsenpedramnia/resolve/docs/cheatsheet.md

 ### Implement a Reactive View Model

 View models are a special kind of read models.
-They are aggregate centric and can reactively update the Redux state on the client.
+They are aggregate-centric and can reactively update the Redux state on the client.

 ##### shopping_list.projection.js